DragonSenses/Algorithms/LeetCode/64-minimum-path-sum/problem.md

 - **Space Complexity**:
   - The recursive approach uses \(O(m + n)\) space for the recursion stack.
   - The DP approach, with in-place modification, is much more efficient at `O(1)` space.

+# Dynamic Programming: In-Place Grid Modification Approach

+The in-place grid modification approach is a refinement of the standard dynamic programming method.
+Instead of using an additional `dp` matrix to store the minimum path sums, we update the input grid itself.
+This eliminates the need for extra space, as the grid can act as the `dp` table.